Frequently Asked Questions - Contracts

 Plan preview reports are emailed to Medicare Compliance Officers in August

-Medicare Compliance Officers are mailed Detailed Plan Reports in late fall
+Medicare Compliance Officers are emailed Detailed Plan Reports in late fall

 What languages are available for MA & PDP CAHPS Survey administration?

-The MA & PDP CAHPS Survey is available in English, Spanish, Chinese, Vietnamese and Korean.
-All contracts are required to administer the survey in English and Spanish, and contracts have the option to administer the survey in Chinese, Vietnamese and/or Korean depending on the needs of their enrollees.
+The MA & PDP CAHPS Survey is available in English, Spanish, Chinese, Vietnamese, Korean and Tagalog.
+All contracts are required to administer the survey in English and Spanish, and contracts have the option to administer the survey in Chinese, Vietnamese, Korean and/or Tagalog depending on the needs of their enrollees.
 The Chinese translation of the survey is appropriate for Cantonese and Mandarin speakers.

 Are supplemental questions allowed for MA & PDP CAHPS Survey administration?
 If so, are there any restrictions on the questions?